Vasu77df/VasuperSiteSource/content/en/posts/debian-image-debootstrap.md

 ```

 ### Copy resolver settings
-We're copying the dns resolver settings from the host to the root filesystem of the image we are building so that we can resolve dns request while within the chroot environment we'll be pivoting into in the next step.
+We're copying the DNS resolver settings from the host to the root filesystem of the image we are building so that we can resolve DNS request while within the [chroot](https://en.wikipedia.org/wiki/Chroot) that we'll be pivoting into in the next step.
 ```
 sudo mkdir -p $HOME/LIVE_BOOT/edit/run/systemd/resolve sudo cp -f /etc/resolv.conf $HOME/LIVE_BOOT/edit/run/systemd/resolve/stub-resolv.conf